 PG&E: A History of Failure

-The 2017 fires are yet another example of PG&E’s broken corporate culture and habitual behavior of negligence.
-Instead of spending the substantial revenue it generates from its services (PG&E reported nearly $18 billion of revenue in 2016 alone), PG&E chose to divert this money towards corporate profits for its shareholders, and hefty bonuses for its executives (PG&E reported nearly $1.5 billion of profit in 2016).
-For example, in 2007, corporate whistleblowers found that PG&E planned to spend $5 million it had raised from residents to replace a segment of pipeline in San Bruno county that had been determined as being dangerous.
+The 2017 fires are yet another example of the broken corporate culture and habitual behavior of PG&E negligence.
+Instead of spending the substantial revenue it generates from its services (PG&E reported nearly $18 billion of revenue in 2016 alone) for PG&E wildfire resources, they chose to divert this money towards corporate profits for its PG&E stock shareholders, and hefty bonuses for its executives (PG&E reported nearly $1.5 billion of profit in 2016).
+For example, in 2007, corporate whistle-blowers found that PG&E planned to spend $5 million it had raised from residents to replace a segment of pipeline in San Bruno county that had been determined as being dangerous.
 In lieu of replacing the pipeline, PG&E repurposed the money, and ultimately chose to pay nearly $5 million in bonuses to PG&E executives in 2009.
 In 2010, as noted above, a deadly fire resulted from poorly maintained gas pipelines in San Bruno claimed lives and destroyed buildings.
 Doubtlessly other examples of PG&E’s mismanagement of its finances to focus entirely on corporate profit and paying its executives would exist if PG&E provided more transparency into its vast operations.

 The California Public Utility Commission has classified PG&E’s behavior in these incidents as a “run to failure” strategy, meaning that PG&E systematically chooses to underfund its maintenance operations to increase profits, or changes the assessments and manner of evaluation of its infrastructure to make maintenance seem unnecessary.
 In lieu of maintenance, PG&E responds to catastrophic failures only after they occur, choosing to deal with these emergencies at the time in which they occur instead of proactively preventing them.